 We applied with a large number of bloggers for review tickets to see the Snowman on it’s tour of the UK.
 It is something that I really wanted to take Jamie to see in 2016 so to go to see it and review it in 2017 was top of my list.
 I was delighted when we were accepted and honestly I would have gone anyway regardless of being accepted, as it was part of our bucket list.
 The good news is that although the tour has now finished you will be able to go and see it over Christmas in 2018.

+For details of the 2018 tour please head on over to – The Snowman Tour Details 2018, Live Orchestra Performance.
 The Snowman was recently voted one of the top 15 festive family events in the UK by Netmums.

 The 2017 tour found itself in some stunning locations.
 Such as Cathedrals and churches, historic halls and ballrooms.
 Not all of the performances were the same however they do all feature The Snowman on a big screen accompanied by a live and professional orchestra.
-Although the tour was at locations across England I hope that they will also take the tour to Scotland and Wales in 2018.

 Your Child can join in too